TR4V0LT4/rainfall/README.md

 ```
 rainfall/
 ├── README.md           # This file
-├── writeup.md         # Detailed solutions for all levels
 ├── binaries/           # contain the binaries of all the levels
-└── passwords.txt      # Collected passwords from each level
+├── level0-9/
+    ├── writeup.md      # Detailed solutions for this level
+    ├── flag            # The flag of this level
+    ├── source.c         # decompiled binary
 ```

 ## Challenge Levels